Kat24C/Mushrooms/README.md

 ## Deployment
   * The site was deployed through Github pages:
+     * Using git add . , git commit -m and git push to upload the content to the github repository.
      * In the github pages navigate to settings.
      * From the drop down menu change branch to master.
      * Once the master branch has been selected, the page will provide a link to the completed website.

  ## Credits
   * The code to make the social media links was adapted from the love running project.
-  * The container code was taken from Spencer Barbell Mentoor.
+  * The container code was taken from Spencer Barriball, Mentoor.
+  * Used pictures from font awesome

 ## Media
   * The first image was taken by me.